Websoft9Archive/ansible-graylog/readme.txt

 2. COMPONENTS and Version

-Websoft9 ERPNext stack ships with the following software versions:
+Websoft9 Graylog stack ships with the following software versions:

 ********
 - Graylog 3.0.0